Diseases

 • Slaughter necessity according to EU rules or other regions

-GAP: The optimal age of culling is not known due to the unpredictable incubation period.
-However, it is recommended that cows that are detected as infected during lactation are culled at the end of that lactation.
+The optimal age for culling is not known due to the unpredictable incubation period.
+However, it is recommended that cows that are detected as infected during lactation are at least culled at the end of that lactation.

 • Geographical distribution and spread